swiftlang/swift-org-website/documentation/server/guides/allocations.md

 - Adding manual timing measurements using techniques like adding timestamps before and after critical code sections.
 - Leveraging performance profiling libraries and frameworks for Swift, such as [SwiftMetrics](https://swiftpackageregistry.com/RuntimeTools/SwiftMetrics) or [XCGLogger](https://github.com/XCGLogger/).

-For macOS, you can use the [Allocations instrument](https://developer.apple.com/documentation/xcode/gathering-information-about-memory-use#Profile-your-app-using-the-Allocations-instrument), in [Xcode](https://developer.apple.com/xcode/) Instruments to help you analyze and optimize memory usage in your apps.
+For macOS, you can use the [Allocations instrument](https://developer.apple.com/documentation/xcode/gathering-information-about-memory-use#Profile-your-app-using-the-Allocations-instrument) in [Xcode](https://developer.apple.com/xcode/) Instruments to help you analyze and optimize memory usage in your apps.
 The Allocations instrument tracks the size and number of all heap and anonymous virtual memory allocations and organizes them by category.

+If your production workloads run on Linux instead of macOS, the number of allocations can differ significantly depending on your setup.

 *This document mainly focuses on the number of heap allocations and not their size.*

-If your production workloads run on Linux instead of macOS, the number of allocations can differ significantly, depending on your setup.

 ## Get started
 Swift’s optimizer produces faster code and allocates less memory in `release` mode.
 By profiling your Swift code in the `release` mode and optimizing based on the results, you can achieve better performance and efficiency in your applications.